-- Carry cleanup supplies and a change of clothing with you.
+- Carry supplies for cleaning up and a change of clothing with you.

-- Know where toilets are located before you need them so that you can get to them quickly.
+- Know where toilets are located before you need them.
+This can help you get to them quickly.

-- Use pills to reduce the smell of stool and gas (fecal deodorants) available over-the-counter.
+- Use nonprescription pills to reduce the smell of stool and gas.
+These are known as fecal deodorants.

 Because fecal incontinence can be distressing, it's important to take steps to deal with it.
 Treatment can help improve your quality of life and raise your self-esteem.

 You may start by seeing your primary health care provider.
 You may then be referred to a provider who specializes in treating digestive conditions, called a gastroenterologist.

 Here's some information to help you get ready for your appointment.

 What you can do

 When you make the appointment, ask if there's anything you need to do in advance, such as fasting before having a specific test.
 Make a list of: